strongloop/strongloop.com2/_posts/2019-10-08-what-to-expect-at-asc.md

 published: false

 ---
-[ASC](https://events.linuxfoundation.org/events/asc-2019/), the API Specifications Conference, takes place October 15 - 17 in Vancouver, British Columbia, Canada, in less than a month.
+[ASC](https://events.linuxfoundation.org/events/asc-2019/), the API Specifications Conference, takes place October 15 - 17 in Vancouver, British Columbia, Canada this month.
 ASC promises to provide opportunities for API practitioners to come together and discuss the evolution of API technology.

 <!--more-->